by Daniel J. Solove

 Fair Credit Reporting Act (FCRA)

-FCRA Complaint Filed Against LinkedIn [Link] Class action filed against LinkedIn.
+FCRA Complaint Filed Against LinkedIn [Link no longer available] Class action filed against LinkedIn.
 LinkedIn allows users to post their employment history without any safeguards as to the accuracy.
 Complaint states that this violates the Fair Credit Reporting Act because “any potential employer can anonymously dig into the employment history of any LinkedIn member, and make hiring and firing decisions based upon the information they gather, without the knowledge of the member.”

 Gramm-Leach-Bliley Act (GLBA)